github/scientist/README.md

 * It decides whether or not to run the `try` block,
 * Randomizes the order in which `use` and `try` blocks are run,
-* Measures the durations of all behaviors in seconds,
+* Measures the wall time and cpu time of all behaviors in seconds,
 * Compares the result of `try` to the result of `use`,
 * Swallow and record exceptions raised in the `try` block when overriding `raised`, and
 * Publishes all this information.